prescottprue/generator-ng6/README.md

 yo ng6:component componentName
 ```
 componentName is the name of the component you want to create.
 Be sure to be unique, or it will override an existing component.
-The component will be created by default on the root of `client/app/components`.
+The component will be created by default on the root of `src/app/components`.

-We can change this by passing in the `--parent` flag.
+We can change this by giving input when it ask for parent location flag.

-You can pass in a path relative to `client/app/components/` and your component will be made there.
+You can pass in a path relative to `src/app/components/` and your component will be made there.

-So running `yo ng6:component signup --parent auth` will create a `signup` component at `client/app/components/auth/signup`.

-Running `yo ng6:component footer --parent ../common` will create a `footer` component at `client/app/common/footer`.
+Running `yo ng6:component app-footer` it will prompt you to enter parent path then if you give it as `../common` will create a `app-footer` component at `src/app/common/app-footer`.

-Because `--name` is used to create folder name too, use camel or snakeCase and stay consistent.
+Because `component name` is used to create folder name too, use camel or snakeCase and stay consistent.

 #### FAQ